otrv4/otrv4/otrv4.md

-An user only needs to upload its Client Profile and Prekey Profile to the untrusted Prekey Server once for every long-term public key it locally has, until this profile expire.
+An user only needs to upload its Client Profile and Prekey Profile to the untrusted Prekey Server once for every long-term public key it locally has, until this profile expire or one of its values changes.
 This means that if Bob uploads 3 long-term keys for OTRv4 to his client, Bob's client must publish 3 Client Profiles (with 3 long-term keys) and 3 Prekey Profiles.

 However, this party may upload new prekey messages at other times, as defined in the [Publishing Prekey Messages](#publishing-prekey-messages) section.